Average Healthcare Practice Insurance Costs

 Cyber liability insurance has moved from a nice-to-have to a must-have coverage for healthcare practices over the past several years.
 The healthcare industry is the most targeted sector for cyberattacks, accounting for more data breaches than any other industry.
 The combination of valuable personal health information, often outdated IT infrastructure, and the urgency of healthcare operations makes medical practices particularly attractive targets for ransomware attacks, phishing schemes, and data theft.

-Third-party coverage protects against lawsuits and regulatory actions resulting from a breach.
+Third-party coverage can help protect against lawsuits and regulatory actions resulting from a breach.
 If patients sue your practice for failing to protect their health information, or if the Department of Health and Human Services Office for Civil Rights investigates your practice for a HIPAA violation, third-party cyber liability coverage responds.
 HIPAA penalties alone can range from $100 per violation to $50,000 per violation, with annual maximums of $1.5 million per violation category, making regulatory defense coverage essential.

 How to Save on Healthcare Practice Insurance